bogpetre/geometry_vs_topography/README.md

 and then rerun make.

 You will also need to install/aquire the additional non-python dependencies below.
-In particular, neuromaps (installed by requirements.txt) expects wb_command to be on your system path,
+In particular, neuromaps (installed by requirements.txt) and the nipype pipelines in scripts/ expect wb_command (Dependences: connectome workbench) to be on your system path,

 ```
 PATH=$PATH:<connectome_workbench_binary_directory>
 ```

+Finally, copy config_template.json to config.json and update the paths within to point to the location of your copy of the necessary dependencies (below).

 ### Dependencies